Calculation of maintenance in 2026

 Mladá maminka u nákupního centra, stanovení výše alimentů

 However, no tables can capture all aspects of life and its differences.
-What remains basic is both parents’ financial circumstances and their abilities and possibilities and, of course, the (specific) needs of the child.
+What remains fundamental is, firstly, the financial circumstances of both parents and their abilities and possibilities and, of course, the (specific) needs of the child.

-Tip: Wondering what child support your child is entitled to?
+Wondering what child support your child is entitled to?
 You need to know what all plays a role in determining child support and how you can calculate it.
-We’ve put together an overview to help you navigate the situation.
+We’ve put together an overview to help you get to grips with the situation.

 It is not the case that if a parent has a very low income, even though he or she might have a higher income, maintenance will automatically be assessed on that very low income.
 In the case of minor children, the court may base its decision on the so-called potentiality of the parent.